 | Year 1 onboarding fees (amortized) | $3,500 |

-Most of the companies we work with are somewhere in this range.
-Some are lower (simpler stack, fewer seats).
-Some are significantly higher (multiple portals, large contact databases, Service Hub + Commerce Hub added).
+Most of the mid-market companies we work with land somewhere in this range.
+Some are lower (simpler stack, fewer seats, less agency help).
+Some are significantly higher (multiple portals, large contact databases, Service Hub + Commerce Hub, heavier partner dependency).

 What do the same capabilities cost on a modern stack?

-Here’s the same company’s capabilities — website, CRM, email marketing, analytics, forms, automation — on The Sovereign Stack:
+Here’s the same company’s capabilities on a Sovereign Stack:

 | Year 1 total | $2,580–$19,740 |

-Even at the high end, the modern stack is 80% less expensive than HubSpot.
-At the low end (free-tier CRM, open-source tools), it’s 97% less.
+Even at the high end, the modern stack is approximately 88% less expensive than HubSpot’s true total cost of ownership.
+At the low end (free-tier CRM, open-source tools), it’s closer to 98% less.

 What does the upfront build cost look like?

-But the ongoing platform cost difference is so large that the payback period is typically 6–12 months.
-After that, the savings compound every year — while HubSpot’s costs keep increasing.
-More importantly, the upfront spend produces an asset you own outright; the HubSpot spend produces a license that expires if you stop paying.
+The ongoing platform cost difference is large enough that the payback period is typically 12–18 months for a full-suite escape.
+After that, the savings compound every year, all while HubSpot’s costs keep increasing.
+More importantly, the upfront spend produces infrastructure you own outright; the HubSpot spend produces a license that expires if you stop paying.

 | HubSpot | Modern Stack | |